leonylcatwork/MMCache/README.md

 ### To do

-Persistent type of storage is not implemented yet.
+1. Persistent type of storage is not implemented yet.
 This class must conforms to protocol 'MMCStorable'.
+2. Dynamically setting capacity should trim cache size to desired value using given policy.
+3. Storage should provide more flexible query methods other than what is defined in MMCStorable.